sckott/beer_recipes/_posts/2013-04-20-petrus-tripel.md

 title: Petrus Tripel
 date: 2013-05-27
 author: Scott Chamberlain
+datemadeon: 2013-04-28
+gravity_one: 1.03
+gravity_two: 1.005
+datesecondferm: 2013-05-05
+datebottled: 2013-05-11
 tags:
 - ale
 - belgian
 - clone
 ---

-This was a clone of Petrus Tripel from the book [CloneBrews: Homebrew Recipes for 150 Commercial Beers](http://www.amazon.com/CloneBrews-Homebrew-Recipes-Commercial-Beers/dp/1580170773).
+This was a clone of Petrus Tripel from the book [CloneBrews: Homebrew Recipes for 150 Commercial Beers][book].

 Recipe: